notus-sh/cocooned/README.md

 <% end %>
 ```

-To enable Cocooned on this first, we need to:
+To enable Cocooned on this form, we need to:

 1. Move the nested form to a partial
 2. Add a way to add a new item to the collection